f-s-h/project-euler/005/007_10001st_prime/README.md

-Calculates the smallest possible number that can be divided by each of the numbers from 1 to n.
+Calculates the n-th (or in this case the 10001st) prime number.